Click a PBX question to get answers

 - Online portals and free phone apps make it easy to customize and access phone service from any Internet connected device.

-- Many cloud-based PBXs offer extensive features that can improve business communications.
+- Many cloud-based systems offer extensive features that can improve business communications.
 A hosted PBX can make communications easy and efficient.

 - Access to enterprise level calling features, can be at more affordable costs than traditional services.

-Most hosted or cloud-based PBX services provide users with basic or customizable features.
+Most hosted or cloud-based services provide users with basic, custom or even advanced features with phone service.
 Some features are included with basic service fees for each user, ‘seat’ or phone line.
-Other features are not – extra costs can be added to base service pricing for these.
+Other features are not.
+Extra costs can be added to base phone service pricing for add-on features and functions.